-The transplant co-ordinator (your main point of contact) will talk to you and your family about what happens, and the risks involved in a lung transplant.
+The transplant co-ordinator will be your main point of contact.
+They'll talk to you and your family about what happens during a lung transplant and the risks involved.

-When the assessment is complete, it will be decided whether a lung transplant is suitable for you and if it is the best option.
+After the assessment is complete, a decision will be made as to whether a lung transplant is suitable for you and whether it's the best option.

 It may be decided that: